th-otto/MagicOnLinux/README.md

 * Arbitrary screen sizes and colour depths
 * Zoom, helpful for original 640x400 or 640x200 resolution
 * Full access to host file system, up to root
+* Support of Atari volume or floppy disk images implemented, but currently they do not work for unknown reason.

 # Bugs and Agenda

 * Include German, French and English localisation of emulator and emulated system without needing to clone AtariX repository.
-* Ability to mount disk and floppy disk images.
+* Debug Atari access to mounted volume and floppy disk images.
+This currently fails.
+* Support partition tables, i.e. disk images, not only volume images.
 * Musashi emulator sources should be synchronised with latest version (see below).
 * Atari root file system (like MAGIC_C) folder should be automatically created and localised.
 * Clean shutdown of emulated system.